cine-file/rate/README.md

 - The section title reports the total number of individual ratings represented.

 This update changes only `index.html` and the README. `Code.gs` is carried forward unchanged from v9.
 No new spreadsheet tabs or columns are required, and `setupActiveSheetTabs` does not need to be run solely for v10.

+## Group Matchmaker and Recent Activity — v11

+### Group Matchmaker

+Film Recommendations now includes an audience selector with **For Me** and **Group Matchmaker**.
+The logged-in user is included automatically.
+Additional users can be added with **+ Add Person**; already selected users are removed from the available-user menu, and added users can be removed before generation.
+At least two people are required.

+Group Matchmaker uses every selected person's Film ratings, category scores, notes, genre/director/runtime preferences, and rating history.
+It treats each person as a separate taste profile, looks for overlap, avoids strong dislikes, and uses compromise picks where tastes differ.
+The default pool becomes **New to Everyone**, which excludes any film rated by any selected person.
+The stricter pool also excludes films wishlisted by anyone selected.
+Generated sessions continue to use the Film recommendation and feedback sheets. `Recommendations-Films` now includes a `groupMembers` column.

+### Recent Activity

+The homepage now displays the 15 most recent Film, TV, and Le Guide ratings across all users.
+Each entry shows the user, title, category, date, score, and sentiment:

+- Loved 😍: 9.0–10.0
+- Liked 🙂: 7.5–8.9
+- Meh 😐: 6.0–7.4
+- Disliked 😕: 4.0–5.9
+- Hated 😭: below 4.0

+### Deployment

+Replace both `index.html` and `Code.gs`, deploy a new Apps Script web-app version, and run `setupActiveSheetTabs` once so the `groupMembers` header is added to `Recommendations-Films`.
+No new spreadsheet tabs are created.